ferneediaz/SPOTIFYV2/README.md

 To manage the application's state in a scalable and efficient manner, RecoilJS, a lightweight and user-friendly state management library that seamlessly integrates with React components, was employed.

-Please note that Spotify playback is only available to Premium account holders.
-Furthermore, Spotify Web API's terms of use prohibit enabling playback for free accounts.
+Please note that the player might not work if you're using a free account, spotify terms of use prohibits the use of player of free users.

 ## Getting Started